seanpmaxwell/Typescript-Best-Practices/README.md

  */
 interface UserAvatar extends Entity {
   fileName: string | null;
-  userId: number; // @FK 1-1
+  userId: number; // @FK 1-1; unique in the database.
 }

+// Created in the service layer.
-// This is set up in the services layer interface UserAvatarDTO extends UserAvatar {
+// Binary data belongs in the transfer type, not the database entity. interface UserAvatarDTO extends UserAvatar {
-  data: Blob; // Place this here instead of UserAvatar }
+  data: Blob;
+}

 /**
+ * Create a user for tests.
+ *
  * @testOnly
  */
 function getDummy() {